 Facebook is a superb recruiting medium for many businesses.
 Facebook job posts show Facebook is an excellent recruiting channel for many brands.
 Facebook job postings appear alongside regular posts on your company page and under the job bookmark.
 Your staff can share job posts through Messenger or on their timelines.
 You may also boost the job post by paying to display it in your target candidates’ news feeds.

 Because LinkedIn is a business-focused network, its advanced search features offer recruiters a considerable edge over other social media platforms.
 Whether you are looking for a content writer or a software developer who can develop email validation software, for instance, using LinkedIn can help you to find the best candidate.
 Though around half of its advanced search tools are accessible for free, some need a LinkedIn Premium subscription.
 However, the free advanced search features offer ample flexibility to find competent candidates for your recruiting vacancy.
 Develop a posting strategy that matches the best time to post on Linkedin to increase your reach.
+Alternatively, you can also embed linkedIn feed on website to boost the reach of your posts among your website visitors.

 Though the advanced search feature of Twitter is inferior to LinkedIn and Facebook, it can be a helpful tool if utilized correctly.
 The search is ideal for people who tweet using a particular hashtag or phrase since tweets have a 280 characters limit.